hemangmehta/javascript/README.md

     fix(authentication): Some commit message that is not in past tense
     ```
 - Branching
+    - feature - ft : For something totally new
-    - chore - ch : For something totally new
+    - chore - ch : For a new routine task for an existing feature/functionality
     - bug - bg : For bug fix
-    - feature - ft : For a new feature for an existing functionality
     - Syntax: `<ch|bg|ft>-<issue_description>-<issue_number>`
     - Example: `ch-add-slack-alerts-190`